Cross Domain Early Crop Mapping using CropSTGAN: Related Works

-To address this challenge, training the model with multi-year crop data proves to be a valuable adaptation method.
+To address the cross-year issue, training the model with multi-year crop data proves to be a valuable adaptation method.
 Recent studies, including \cite{zhong2014efficient}, emphasize the importance of incorporating multi-year crop data from a specific region as it enhances the model's understanding of temporal patterns, variations, and trends within that geographic context.
-This approach enhances the accuracy and reliability of crop classification by considering interannual climate variations and capturing the unique characteristics of the region.
+This approach enhances the accuracy and reliability of crop classification by considering inter-annual climate variations and capturing the unique characteristics of the region.
 Leveraging region-specific multi-year data enables the model to become more robust to phenology shifts, ensuring consistent performance across different years.
 Training on multi-year crop data from the same region serves as an effective adaptation technique, resulting in more precise and dependable crop mapping outcomes within a particular geographic area.
 A key drawback of the multi-year crop data training method is its high reliance on labelled data.
 To effectively train deep learning models, a large number of accurately labelled samples are needed.
 However, collecting such a vast amount of labelled data from diverse regions and years is a challenging task.
 The process is time-consuming, costly, and often impractical due to the effort and resources required.

-To address this challenge, transfer learning techniques have been introduced, allowing the knowledge learned from a source domain, where labelled samples are abundant, to be transferred and applied to a target domain with limited labelled samples \cite{hao2020transfer, nowakowski2021crop}.

-Direct transfer \cite{hao2020transfer, ge2021transferable} is a commonly used transfer learning approach in remote sensing-based crop type mapping.
-It involves training models on regions with abundant labelled samples and directly applying them to other regions.
-This approach assumes that the knowledge learned from the source domain is applicable to the target domain.
-While direct transfer can be a simple and effective method, it may encounter difficulties due to the domain shift problem, where the characteristics of the target region, such as soil types, climate conditions, or crop varieties, differ significantly from those of the source region.

-To overcome the limitations of direct transfer and address domain shift, fine-tuning has emerged as a valuable transfer learning technique.
-Fine-tuning involves taking a pre-trained model from the source domain and further training it using a smaller set of labelled samples from the target domain.
-By leveraging the knowledge already acquired from the source domain, fine-tuning enables the model to adapt and specialize for the crop classification task in the target domain \cite{tetila2020detection, lavreniuk2018deep}.
-This adjustment of the pre-trained model's parameters allows it to capture the specific features and characteristics of the target domain, enhancing its performance in crop classification.
+Moreover, it fails to address the issue of the cross-region issue.